This article discusses how to use various question types with ALL In Learning when creating custom assessments and answer keys.

 If you use several rubric questions in a row, be sure to edit the question name on the slide so that you can remember the category when grading.
 For example, you are grading an essay and Question 4 is a rubric grade on grammar, Question 5 is on voice and Question 6 on tone.
 Enter those categories on the slide so that when you are adjusting the grade on the grading screen, you'll know for which category to adjust.

 Like the Short Answer, a Rubric question can be integrated into a test meant for bubble sheet scanning, and when the bubble sheet is scanned, you'll be prompted to score the Rubric questions manually.

-Also, note that griddable sheert grading is on our list to be introduced in a future update of ALL In Learning!
+Also, note that griddable grading is planned in a future update of ALL In Learning!

 Matching questions can take all shapes and sizes and methods and there's not a specific Matching Question option.
 However, there are several good ways to do matching questions with ALL In Learning: